DavidIfebueme/VoterVerse/README.md

-# VoterVerse is a zro knowledge based voting software
+# VoterVerse is a zero knowledge based voting software